Willi Nemitz: Eastern Front

 In late January 1942, II.
 Gruppe was withdrawn from the Eastern Front and sent to Jesau near Königsberg for a period of recuperation and replenishment, arriving on 24 January 1942.
-In Jesau, the Gruppe received many factory new Bf 109 F-4 aircraft.
+In Jesau, the Gruppe received many factory new Messerschmitt Bf 109 F-4 aircraft.
 On 14 April, II.
 Gruppe received orders to move to Pilsen, present-day Plzeň in the Czech Republic, for relocation to the Eastern Front.
 The Gruppe had also received a new commander, Woitke had been transferred and was replaced by Hauptmann Johannes Steinhoff.
 The Gruppe then moved to Wien-Schwechat on 24 April before flying to Zürichtal, present-day Solote Pole, a village near the urban settlement Kirovske in the Crimea.
 There, II.
 Gruppe participated in Operation Trappenjagd, a German counterattack during the Battle of the Kerch Peninsula, launched on 8 May.
 On 11 May, Nemitz claimed his first aerial victory of 1942 when he shot down a Polikarpov R-5 reconnaissance bomber aircraft.

 On 16 May, II.
 Gruppe relocated to Artyomovsk, present-day Bakhmut where JG 52 supported the German forces fighting in the Second Battle of Kharkov.
 Operating from Artyomovsk, the Gruppe flew combat missions in the combat area of Izium, flying fighter escort for bombers from Kampfgeschwader 27 (KG 27—27th Bomber Wing) and Sturzkampfgeschwader 77 (StG 77—77th Dive Bomber Wing).
 On 19 May, Nemitz claimed a MiG-1 fighter shot down.
 Four days later, the Gruppe was ordered to relocate to Barvinkove where they stayed until 1 June.
 Flying from Barvinkove, Nemitz claimed an Il-2 ground-attack aircraft on 26 May and a MiG-1 fighter the next day.

+On 1 June, II.
+Gruppe moved to an airfield at Grakowo, located approximately halfway between Kharkov and Kupiansk.
+The main German objectives in that combat area were, breakthrough to the upper Don and capture of Voronezh.
+Here, Nemitz claimed four aerial victories in June, including a MiG-1 fighter on 4 June, a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter 22 June, and a Yak-1 fighter on both 23 and 24 June.
+On 28 June, the Wehrmacht initiated Fall Blau (Case Blue), the 1942 strategic summer offensive in southern Russia.
+The objective was to secure the oil fields of Baku as well as an advance in the direction of Stalingrad along the Volga River, to cover the flanks of the advance towards Baku.
+Tasked with aerial support of this offensive was Luftflotte 4 (Air Fleet 4) to which JG 52 was subordinated.
+On 22 July, II.
+Gruppe moved to an airfield named Nowy Cholan, approximately 200 km northeast of Rostov-on-Don.
+On 20 August, II.
+Gruppe reached the airfield at Tusov, approximately 25 km southwest of Kalach-na-Donu on the western bank of the Don, from where the Gruppe operated in the combat area of Stalingrad.
+Flying from this airfield, Nemitz's number of aerial victories increased to 33 by end of August.
+On 27 October, he received the German Cross in Gold (Deutsches Kreuz in Gold).